 Case Result: Unconstitutional Detention in Penn State Dorm

-The client attended a dorm party at the University Park Campus at Penn State.
-The party was raided by the campus police, and the officers stood at the door to the room and refused to allow anyone to leave unless they submitted to a portable breath test or PBT.
-If the suspect blew into the PBT and produced a zero reading, then they were permitted to leave.
-If the person tested positive for alcohol on the breath test, they were then required to produce photo identification, and anyone under 21 was charged with Underage Consumption of Alcohol under 18 Pa.C.S.A.
-6308.
-The client submitted to the breath test, produced positive results, and was given a non-traffic summary citation for Underage Drinking.
+Client attended a dorm party at Penn State’s University Park Campus when campus police raided the gathering.
+Officers stationed themselves at the doorway and refused to allow anyone to leave unless they submitted to a portable breath test (PBT).
+Students who registered a zero reading were permitted to exit.
+Those who tested positive for alcohol were required to provide identification, and anyone under 21 was cited for Underage Consumption of Alcohol under 18 Pa.C.S.A. § 6308.
+Client submitted to the PBT, tested positive, and was issued a non-traffic summary citation for Underage Drinking.